 Immediately after applying the Unsharp Mask filter, go up to the Edit menu at the top of the screen and choose Fade Unsharp Mask:

 When the Fade dialog box appears, change the Mode option at the bottom (which is short for "blend mode") to Luminosity:

 This effectively changes the blend mode of the Unsharp Mask filter you just applied to Luminosity, which means the filter is now safely ignoring the color information in the image and is sharpening only the lightness values.
 Add this extra step any time you apply the Unsharp Mask filter to give you better sharpening results!

 And there we have it!
-Even though Photoshop comes with up to 25 different layer blend modes, depending on which version of Photoshop you’re using, we’ve narrowed things down to only five blend modes you absolutely need to know.
-The Multiply blend mode darkens images, the Lighten blend mode lightens images, Overlay both darkens and lightens to improve contrast, Color allows us to add or change colors in an image without affecting lightness values, and finally, Luminosity allows us to make changes to the lightness values of an image without affecting color.
-Learning just these five blend modes can save you a tremendous amount of time and make editing, retouching and restoring photos in Photoshop a whole lot easier.
+Even though Photoshop includes up to 25 different layer blend modes depending on which version of Photoshop you're using, we've narrowed things down to just five blend modes you absolutely need to know.
+The Multiply blend mode darkens images, the Screen blend mode lightens images, the Overlay blend mode both darkens and lightens to improve contrast, the Color blend mode allows us to add or change colors in an image without affecting lightness values, and finally, the Luminosity blend mode allows us to make changes to the lightness values of an image without affecting color.
+Learning just these five essential blend modes can save you a tremendous amount of time and make editing, retouching and restoring photos in Photoshop a whole lot easier.